TheDenk/denk_baseline/README.md

 ## DENK BASELINE

-Common scripts for fast neural network training for the task of binary and multiclass semantic segmentation.
+Common scripts for fast neural network training for the tasks of semantic segmentation and classification.

 This repo combines approaches of <a href="https://github.com/Lightning-AI/lightning">PytorchLightning</a> with models from <a href="https://github.com/qubvel/segmentation_models.pytorch">Segmentation Models Pytorch</a> and <a href="https://github.com/rwightman/pytorch-image-models">timm</a>.

-Initially trained models and logs are saved in ```./output/project folder/experiment name```
+Initially trained models and logs are saved in ```./output/<project folder>/<experiment name>```

 ### Basic usage